binkley/modern-java-practices/README.md

 #### Gradle

-It is important that your `batect.yml` calls Gradle with the `--no-daemon`
+It is helpful that your `batect.yml` calls Gradle with the `--no-daemon` flag:
-flag:

 * There is no point in spinning up a daemon for a Docker ephemeral container
 * With a daemon, the Docker container's Gradle may be confused by